liorosenman/flights_project/readme.md

     3. Automatic modification of activity of a flight that took off.
     4. get-delete-put = Add ID as a seperate argument.
     4. Login method should consider activity/inactivity.
+    5. In get methods - Showing name and not id.

 # Facade Base:
     1. get_all_flights()